Cepher-Bible/Kjv-Style-Covenant-Just/OLD-TESTAMENT/TORAH/GENESIS.md

 and the Spirit-Breath of God brooded upon the face of the waters.

-\v 3 And God said, Let there be light — and there was light.
+\v 3 And God said, Let there be light, and there was light.

 \v 4 And God saw the light, that it was good;